I enjoy giving ideas to people who struggle coming up with difficult thank you letters.

-Thank you letters are a wonderful way to reveal to others a little more of who I am.
-It is a means of letting people get a peek into my compassionate and tender world—and a peek into my world of gratitude, which lately has seen no boundaries.
+Thank you letters are a wonderful way to reveal to others a little more of who you are.
+It is a means of letting people get a peek into our compassionate and tender worlds—and a peek into our worlds of gratitude.
 Never has this been more true than the time when my father asked me to help him craft a letter of thanks for his organ donation.
 The day was January 24, 2011.

 Writing a personal letter of gratitude for an organ donation is the ultimate humbling experience.
 How do you even begin with thanking someone for a gift of life?
 Words don't seem capable of describing how thankful we were for the donation nor expressing how fortunate we felt to have been given a second chance.
 Never mind explaining how meaningful their gift was to us and our family.

 I would like to believe that with the proper amount of thoughtfulness and sincerity, a heartfelt thank you can be written.
 I never considered it a choice to write or not to write.
 It was just a matter of time until I was able to collect my thoughts.
 In fact, I felt it was a true blessing to have the opportunity to put pen to paper.
 Undoubtedly, I had a burning desire to communicate to the recipients of my letter that they were infinitely special for making the ultimate sacrifice.

 Why It's Important